 There are several different forms of domestic violence, including:

 Some accusations of domestic violence are made out of malice; others are made after a misunderstanding; and some are even made against the wrong person.
-If you were falsely accused of a domestic violence offense, our Honolulu criminal defense lawyer can help you fight the charges filed against you.
+If you were falsely accused of a domestic violence offense, our Honolulu domestic violence lawyer can help you fight the charges filed against you.
 With more than 3,000 successful criminal cases to our name, we are more than familiar with the best methods of defense for securing a victory.

 Contact a Honolulu domestic violence attorney at the Law Office of Victor Bakke, ALC today to put more than two decades of legal experience in your corner!